-Paula Krauss <pfkrauss@att.net> Saturday, June 18, 2022 7:25 AM Testimony [EXTERNAL] Letter in Support of the Zero Waste Package
+From: Paula Krauss <pfkrauss@att.net> Sent: Saturday, June 18, 2022 7:25 AM

 My name is Paula Krauss and I am testifying from Union Square, Manhattan.
 I'm writing today to testify in support of the five pieces of legislation heard at the June 15th committee hearing.
 The Zero Waste package, led by Council Members Hanif, Powers, and Nurse are essential to our City meeting our goal of Zero Waste by 2030.